george-hawkins/mini-quad-2023/build.md

 If you've got a USB-C to HDMI adapter, you can plug the output of the googles into a monitor or TV.
 Otherwise, just look at the output in the googles themselves.

 **Update:** I bought a [Verbatim USB-C to HDMI adapter](https://www.digitec.ch/en/s1/product/verbatim-usb-type-c-to-150-m-hdmi-usb-video-cables-11944750) that works perfectly.
+And a [HDMI-to-USB-C video capture device](https://www.aliexpress.com/item/1005005117882668.html) that works great with the open-source [OBS Studio](https://obsproject.com/),

 TODO: put photo of setup with mains power and HDMI output here.